xmow49/esp-idf-ci-action/README.md

 ### `path`

-Path to the project to be built
+Path to the project to be built relative to the root of your repository.

 ### `esp_idf_version`